danielx1611/ComputerVisionAssignments/EstimateCameraPose/README.md

 - **Visualization**: converting json result data to 3d camera plots and adding world axes to chessboard images
 - **Gradio UI**: gradio ui setup and helper functions.
 - **Interact**: run gradio ui for interaction with code via file upload.

+## Homework Questions
+- Were R,t similar?
+Any noticeable translation scale issues?
+Rotation will be similar.
+However, t would be differnt in sizewize when inputing an incorrect scale value.
+- Did RANSAC help?
+Sensitivity to point order?
+Try more points with some noisy ones.
+CV.RANSAC will help to ignore outliers which will give a more stable transformation.
+- Effects of undistortion vs. using raw image with `distCoeffs`.
+Both can be solved but only should use one.
+When using undistorted images, use solvePNP.
+When using raw images, we should do distortion correction first.
+- Numerical quirks: orthonormalization, det(R) sign.
+RR.T should be identity matrix. also, if det(R) is negative, should multiply -1 on third row to correct the rotation